-Although dry eyes and headaches can share common triggers and occur at the same time, there has been no research to establish a causal connection between the two.
-However, if one trigger is causing both dry eyes and headaches, identifying and removing it may relieve both.
+Dry eyes and headaches can have common triggers and occur together, but there is no evidence that one causes the other.
+But, if one trigger leads to both dry eye and headaches, identifying and removing it may relieve both.

 Can dry eyes cause headaches?
 This is a common question that people with headaches and dry eyes may ask.